-Search engine marketing is a cloudy business, mostly because none of us actually knows how Google’s algorithm works.
+You see, search engine marketing is a cloudy business, mostly because none of us actually knows how Google’s algorithm works.
 Not even Brad, King of SEO Blog Posts knows.
 I know Brad doesn’t know because Google’s data scientists don’t know.
 They may know some of the inputs, but the supercomputers have taken over to an extent that we can only make good assumptions around how Google ranks content.

-Here’s the thing: SEO is about humans.
+Here’s the thing: SEO marketing is about humans.
 Radical, I know.
 In growth marketing, to say anything is about more than just data and metrics is a bit out of left field, but stay with me, Karen.

 Google’s search engine has one job (ok two jobs).
 The first is selling advertising space and the second is helping people find what they’re looking for.